-During the past year the Company has been able to maintain its liquidity position through cash flow from operations and cash on hand, as well as some bank loans.
-The Company intends to continue using cash flow from operations and bank loans to fund its operations in 2020.
+During the 2019 year, the Company was able to maintain its liquidity position through cash flow from operations and cash on hand, as well as some bank loans.
+The Company continues to use cash flow from operations and bank loans to fund its operations in 2020.